adrianboston/srcset/README.md

 Note that warnings / errors can be piped into a file.
 The most common warning is skipping a file due to its small size less than the `-m` directive that is simply a warning. `-e --quiet` will suppress all these warnings.
 This feature is most useful for ripping through a full directory opposed to burning a few images.

 `srcset -r /root 2>srcset.err`

+## BUILD COMPILE

+Consider using the Mac OSX DMG for those of you on OSX and without the rust compiler.
+See the [release section](https://github.com/adrianboston/srcset/releases).
+Open the DMG and copy the executable to the `/urs/local/bin` directory if desired.

+Otherwise, Rust is easier to build from source than C/C++ projects.
+Dependencies are pulled in very smoothly; it seems to work without hiccups.

+- Get the Rust compiler.
+Follow the instructions on https://www.rust-lang.org/tools/install

+- Git this project. `git clone https://github.com/adrianboston/srcset.git`

+- Open terminal and nagivate to the root directory. `cd srcset`

+- Then issue the Rust compiler build command: `cargo build --release`

+** Make sure to build using the `--release` option; otherwise, the executable  will be very slow.
+Consider it similar to gcc optimization level.

 ### Useful Resources